 The two-year international interdisciplinary Master’s programme in Middle Eastern Studies at the Centre for Middle Eastern Studies (CMES) in Lund offers highly qualified students an opportunity to become experts on the Middle East.
-In addition, our education focuses on personal development, giving our students the necessary training and support to be successful in their careers after their education.
+In addition, our education offers opportunities for personal development, giving our students the necessary training and support to be successful in their careers after Lund.

-The purpose of the program is to provide students with a broad understanding of the current Middle East as well as applied and specialized knowledge of a specific field of Middle Eastern Studies.
-Master’s students have close contact with our research projects, which form a vivid and open environment for studies and research, with excellent opportunities for internships and research involvement.
+Master’s students have close contact with our research projects, which form a vivid and open environment, with excellent opportunities for internships connected to research.
 Prolific international experts frequently visit CMES for joint ventures and guest lecturers that are integrated into the Master’s programme.
-The programme is run in collaboration with a number of Middle Eastern and European academic institutions, as well as with businesses, NGOs and development agencies active in the Middle East.
+The programme is run in collaboration with a number of Middle Eastern and European academic institutions, as well as NGOs and development agencies active in the Middle East.

 The programme offers courses in multiple focus areas as well as opportunities for attractive work placements and language training in the Middle East.
-It provides a solid foundation for a career in Middle Eastern analysis, politics, diplomacy, development, culture or enterprise, as well as for further academic research and PhD studies.
+It provides a solid foundation for a career in Middle Eastern analysis, diplomacy, government, development, culture, or enterprise, as well as for further academic research and PhD studies.

 Why Lund University?